History of statistics: Origins in probability theory

 The Trial of the Pyx is a test of the purity of the coinage of the Royal Mint which has been held on a regular basis since the 12th century.
 The Trial itself is based on statistical sampling methods.
-After minting a series of coins - originally from ten pounds of silver - a single coin was placed in the Pyx - a box in Westminster Abbey.
-After a given period - now once a year - the coins are removed and weighed.
+After minting a series of coins – originally from ten pounds of silver – a single coin was placed in the Pyx – a box in Westminster Abbey.
+After a given period – now once a year – the coins are removed and weighed.
 A sample of coins removed from the box are then tested for purity.

 The Nuova Cronica, a 14th-century history of Florence by the Florentine banker and official Giovanni Villani, includes much statistical information on population, ordinances, commerce and trade, education, and religious facilities and has been described as the first introduction of statistics as a positive element in history, though neither the term nor the concept of statistics as a specific field yet existed.

 The arithmetic mean, although a concept known to the Greeks, was not generalised to more than two values until the 16th century.
 The invention of the decimal system by Simon Stevin in 1585 seems likely to have facilitated these calculations.
 This method was first adopted in astronomy by Tycho Brahe who was attempting to reduce the errors in his estimates of the locations of various celestial bodies.

 The idea of the median originated in Edward Wright's book on navigation (Certaine Errors in Navigation) in 1599 in a section concerning the determination of location with a compass.
 Wright felt that this value was the most likely to be the correct value in a series of observations.
+The difference between the mean and the median was noticed in 1669 by Chistiaan Huygens in the context of using Graunt's tables.